xvxx/gild/README.txt

                               * * *

-GILD is a command line gopher client written in LDPL, a language for programmers.
+GILD is a gopher client for the terminal written in LDPL, a language for programmers.
 This client is a big hack that requires dvkt's
 experimental fork of LDPL.
 For now.